SimonTheoret/Rusev/rusev/README.md

 # Rusev: Rust Sequence Evaluation framework

 This crates is a port of the `SeqEval` library, focused on performance and soudness.
-It presents a simple interface, composed two functions and a
+It presents a simple interface, composed of two functions and a
 variation:  `classification_report(_conf)` and
 `precision_recall_fscore_support`.
 One can use these two functions to obtain the precision, the recall, the fscore and the support of each named entity and